ivanceras/sauron-native/README.md

-## Sauron-native
+## WIP: Sauron-native
 a rust UI library that conquers all platforms ranging from desktop to mobile devices.
 An attempt to create a truly native, truly cross platform UI for your rust applications.

 One UI to rule them all

-Suaron native extends the [sauron](https://github.com/ivanceras/sauron) web framework which is heavily inspired by [The Elm Architecture](https://guide.elm-lang.org/architecture/).
+Sauron native extends the [sauron](https://github.com/ivanceras/sauron) web framework which is heavily inspired by [The Elm Architecture](https://guide.elm-lang.org/architecture/).
 Sauron native can target multiple GUI backends.